-If you have any questions about this privacy notice or the information I hold about you, please contact me or my clerks or Chambers' Data Protection Lead.
+If you have any questions about this privacy notice or the information I hold about you, please contact me or my clerks crimeclerks@qs-c.co.uk.

-The best way to contact me is to write to me at: Queen Square Chambers, 56 Queen Square, Bristol, BS1 4PR or contact my clerks by email at civil@qs-c.co.uk or by telephone on 0117 921 1966
+The best way to contact me is to [write to me at Queen Square Chambers, 56 Queen Square, Bristol BS1 4PR or contact crimeclerks@qs-c.co.uk or by phone on 0117 921 1966.